Treatable Postpartum Conditions

 Am I OK down there?
 Am I healing normally?

-This session will determine how your core and pelvic floor are recovering from vaginal or abdominal
+Determine how your core and pelvic floor are recovering from vaginal or abdominal birth.

 Do I have a diastasis recti?